HectorRicardo/simple-music-app/README.md

 # The `MediaBrowser`-`MediaBrowserService` part

-The `MediaController` and `MediaSession` classes make your player controllable from various controllers... but how do these controllers find out about the existence of your player (or rather, of your media session) in the first place?
+The `MediaController` and `MediaSession` classes make your player controllable from various controllers... but let's take a step back.
+How do these controllers find out about the existence of your player (or rather, of your media session) in the first place?
+If a media controller cannot locate a media session to send commands to, then it's basically useless.

 This is where the `MediaBrowser` and the `MediaBrowserService` classes come into play.
-They make your player's media session *discoverable*.
+They make your player's media session *discoverable*, so it's reachable to other media controllers.

-To be fair, some media controllers are able to discover your media session without needing these classes (although they might need other setup to be able to work... we will cover such setup later).
+To be fair, some media controllers are able to discover your media session without needing the `MediaBrowser` or `MediaBrowserService` classes (although they might need other setup to be able to work... we will cover such setup later).
 Such media controllers are:
-  - Your app's UI: This is obvious, because the media session lives in your own same app, so there's nothing to discover.
+  - Your app's UI: This is obvious, because the media session lives in your own same app.
+The media session is already "discovered".
   - Your player's notification: The notification's button listeners are defined in your app, and you can call the media session directly from them.
   - The Google Assistant
   - The external hardware media buttons

-But media controllers living in:
+However, media controllers living in

   - other apps
   - Android Auto
   - Wear OS

 cannot find your media session on their own.
 These media controllers need help from the `MediaBrowser` and `MediaBrowserService` classes.

-In addition, you might want browse what media content (ex. songs) your app offers, and you might want to do such browsing from outside your app (for example, from Android Auto).
-A media controller can only control your player: it cannot know what content is available for playback.
-You need *browsing* capabilities, and these capabilities are offered through the `MediaBrowser` and `MediaBrowserService` classes.
+In addition, once a media controller discovers and connects to a media session, then what?
+How does it know what songs/recordings/playlists are there available for playback?
+A media controller can say, "Ok media session, please play song X", but how does it even know that song X even exists?

+There must be some functionality in place that lets a media controller browse the content library offered by the media session.
+A media controller doesn't have such browsing capabilities.
+Instead, these browsing capabilities are offered through the `MediaBrowser` and `MediaBrowserService` classes (hence, their naming).

+So even the media controllers that are able to discover your media session on their own need the `MediaBrowser` and `MediaBrowserService` classes.
+Once they discover and connect to the media session, they want to browse its content library so they know what's possible to play.

 Finally, your app should have the capacity to keep playing while it's in the *background*.
 Once it begins to play audio, the player should run as a background task, and the user should be able to switch to another app, minimize your app, or even lock the device, and still continue to listen.
 In Android, the ability to perform background work is done through **services**, and the `MediaBrowserService` class is precisely a service used for music player apps to give them such background playback feature.

 So to summarize, the `MediaBrowser` and `MediaBrowserService` classes bring in three pieces of crucial functionality to your app: